algosup/2024-2025-project-3-quickest-path-team-1/documents/management/weeklyreport/WeeklyReport1.md

 |6| Code | 01/31/2025 | Yann-Maël BOUTON | On Time |30%|

 # IV.
 Time Management

+In the settlement, the team agreed that if we missed any project time, we had to make up at least half the time we missed in overtime.

 ## A. Global Time Management